MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 {{?I-D.draft-ietf-dnsop-aname-03}}, and others.

 Thank you to Ian Swett, Ralf Weber, Jon Reed,
-Martin Thompson, Lucas Pardue, Ilari Liusvaara,
+Martin Thomson, Lucas Pardue, Ilari Liusvaara,
 Tim Wicinski, Tommy Pauly, Chris Wood, David Benjamin, and others for their feedback and suggestions on this draft.